Immaculate Heart of Mary Church

 Pastoral Associate: John McGuire

-What in the Word?!
-Episode 7: Easter PSA.
+IHM What in the Word?!
+Episode 11: First Eucharist Highlights 2024.
 Catholic musings by Faith Formation Coordinator John McGuire.
 Find out this and a whole lot more by clicking the “Play” button on this video.
 Please “Like” and “Subscribe” so we may provide more Catholic content for your family.
 Thank you for your support!

 IHM Youth Ministry powered by BOLD